Savvy tips for mums to get their finances in shape

 1. Get your credit score in shape

-With a million things to take care of – especially as a working mom – you might not have had the time to check your credit score, but with the rollout of Comprehensive Credit Reporting, this should now be a top priority on your list.
+With a million things to take care of – especially as a working mom – you might not have had the time to check your credit score, but now that Comprehensive Credit Reporting is in place, this should now be a top priority on your list.

 Why?
 Because your account information and repayment history are now included on your credit report, which will have an impact on your credit health and the approval of your future credit applications.